 Nevada Freebies and Deals for Homeschoolers

 - Great Basin National Park – Experience the beauty found in Nevada at The Great Basin National Park.
 Visit for a day or camp for a week.
 Watch the night sky light up or explore intricately designed caves.
 This National Park is free to visit but costs to camp.

 - 7 Magic Mountains – Driving along the Interstate 15, you will see neon-stacked boulders against the desert scenery.
 This is Land Art displayed in Nevada created by Ugo Rondinone and provided by the Art Production Fund and the Nevada Museum of Art.
 If desired, you may visit this piece of art for free.

 - Tree House & Play Zone at the Container Park – Container Park located in downtown Las Vegas holds enjoyable activities for everyone.
 From shops and meals to large and exciting playgrounds.
 Everyone will find something to enjoy in the Container Park.

 - Galena Creek Regional Park – Located in Reno, Nevada, Galena Creek Regional Park is filled with natural and cultural history.
 You can roam around the park and identify the different wildlife you might come across while exploring the park.
 Also, Galena Creek Regional Park organizes homeschool program days for homeschool groups and students, where they can perform outdoor science-based field study activities.
 (Cost is $5.00 per child)

 Nevada Learning Games for Children

-Make sure to check out these available resources to assess your child’s knowledge about Nevada and learn even more about the Silver State.
+Take your kid’s online learning experience a bit further with these resources to assess your child’s knowledge about Nevada and learn even more about the Silver State.